Salesians in Hungary: Balassagyarmat

 The Salesian house of Balassagyarmat was reorganized(?) from a former barrack of the gendarmerie.
 After the First World War, in 1924, the barrack became an orphanage.
 In 1934, the Salesians became entrusted with the building which they renovated and kept running until the end of the Second World War.
 In 1992, the house was given back to the Salesians and they are still actively present there.
-The newly renovated Oratory was opened on the 20th of January, 2007.
+The newly renovated Oratory was opened on 20 January 2007.

 Address:Bosco Szent János Rendház 2660 Balassagyarmat, Kossuth Lajos u.
 41.